 Most people clear this first step quite easily because they usually stopped working because of their disability.
-If you are currently working and your average monthly earnings are more than $1,040 (for 2013), the SSA will generally not consider you disabled and will deny your application.
+If you are currently working and your average monthly earnings are more than $1,220 (for 2019), the SSA will generally not consider you disabled and will deny your application.

 To be considered severe, your disability must completely interfere with your basic work-related activities.
 Some disabilities will cause minor interferences for a limited amount of time; these would not be considered severe and the SSA would probably deny your application at this step.

 3. Is your condition found in the list of disabling conditions?

 The SSA has quite an extensive list of medical conditions, both physical and mental, that will potentially qualify you as disabled.
 There are certain diagnoses that can immediately qualify you—these are called compassionate allowances, and are usually for individuals suffering from acute leukemia, Lou Gehrig's disease, and pancreatic cancer.
 If your disability is not on the list of disabling conditions, SSA officials will decide if what you have is of equal severity to a medical condition that is on the list.

 4. Can you do the work you did previously?

 The SSA will look at your past work history and determine if you're capable of doing the lightest work possible that you've done before.
 If it is determined that you cannot do any of that work, you will move on to the final step.